-That’s precisely what we want to do with a [real estate] logo: trigger a certain feeling your customer has when experiencing your brand’s products or services, isn’t it?
+That’s precisely what we want to do with a [real estate] logo: trigger a certain feeling your customer has when experiencing your brand’s products or services.

-As you may already know, there is no straightforward answer that will tell you that, for example, “yellow” is the best color for real estate logos.
+As you may already know, no straightforward answer tells you “yellow” is the best color for real estate logos.
 But there is an answer range, at least.

-If your real estate client thinks about your brand as a real estate agency or real estate service known for finding properties for spontaneous buyer types, then the color red is likely the best bet.
+If your real estate client thinks about your brand as a real estate agency or service known for finding properties for spontaneous buyer types, then red is likely the best bet.

 Why?
 Because it attracts spontaneous buyer types. (source)

 Below is a small list of different colors and their effects.

 |Red||Aggression, passion, and a sense of urgency|